hphelion/documentation/commercial/GA1/commercial.install-add-nodes.md

 # HP Helion OpenStack&reg;: Add(Scale-Out) and Remove(Scale-In) Nodes

 <!---This document describes the steps to add and remove nodes (scale in or scale out the VSA and Compute nodes) on an already installed overcloud-->
+By default, HP Helion Openstack cloud deploys a two node (termed as start-up swift nodes) Swift cluster as part of its deployment.

 This document describes the steps to add (Scale Out) or remove (Scale In) nodes  (KVM Compute Nodes) on an already installed Overcloud.

 - [Prerequisites](#pre)